Gender and Sexuality in Assassin's Creed Syndicate

 This article was just the start, soon after it was published, more came out about the environment within Ubisoft.

 And this is where I am going to move from discussing proven problems with the developer, to a realm of something closer to an educated guess.
-I will not have evidence for this next statement, so it should be taken with a grain of salt as to how it applies to Ubisoft in particular, but I think it is one worth day regardless:
+I will not have evidence for this next statement, so it should be taken with a grain of salt as to how it applies to Ubisoft in particular, but I think it is one worth saying regardless:

 A company culture so against having a lone female protagonist because they believe it will affect their sales, is more than likely going to have similar beliefs in terms of other representation.